immnlshn/Tresor/README.md

-# Tresor
+# Tresor 🔐
-This is my application for lessons in school.
+This is my application for lessons in school.🔤

-It's written in Java.
+It's written in Java.☕

-# Releases
+## Releases ##
-Currently there is no finished release.
+- Currently there is no finished release.🕐